MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/analysis-tools/chart/chart-overview.md

 Working with right mouse button, user can get the following information:

 * Bars – the number of bars between two selected points.
-* ∆Time – time past between two selected points.
+* Time – time past between two selected points.
-* ∆Price – price difference between two selected points at each end of the line.
+* Price – price difference between two selected points at each end of the line.
 * Ticks – price difference shown in ticks between two selected points.
 * Profit – shows how much a trader could earn if the price has gone up/down from point 1 to point 2.